SaSaSaBo/fe_tut/README.md

 ConsolePath> npm i sass  // we added sass library to our tut project

+ConsolePath> npm i classnames  // we adding this for the control the specific variants styles

 Some different fragments in html and tsx files:

 -> class =>  className;